Chart Color Schemes

 Kellyville Ridge's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Kellyville Ridge.
-Mortality rates and chronic condition prevalence were low, particularly among younger cohorts.
+Analysis of health metrics indicates strong performance throughout Kellyville Ridge, based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were found to be low, particularly among younger cohorts.

-Private health cover was exceptionally high at approximately 61% of the total population (6,854 people), compared to the national average of 55.7%.
-The most common medical conditions in the area were asthma and mental health issues, impacting 6.1 and 4.5% of residents respectively.
-80.4% of residents declared themselves completely clear of medical ailments, higher than the 74.6% across Greater Sydney.
-The area has 8.4% of residents aged 65 and over (945 people), lower than the 15.4% in Greater Sydney.
-Health outcomes among seniors were above average but ranked lower nationally than those of the broader population.
+Approximately 61% of the total population (6,854 people) had private health cover, which is higher than the national average of 55.7%.
+The most common medical conditions in the area were asthma and mental health issues, affecting 6.1 and 4.5% of residents respectively.
+A total of 80.4% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+The area has 8.3% of residents aged 65 and over (933 people), which is lower than the 15.4% in Greater Sydney.
+Health outcomes among seniors are above average but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health